 Eat Your Way through the City

 Boston’s chefs have put the city on the international culinary map, using the finest fresh seafood and New England’s farm produce.
 Whether you fancy lobster and clam chowder, a romantic candlelit dinner or a buzzy pub — all tastes and pockets are catered for.
 Enjoy fresh seafood city-side, a fine Italian dinner in the North End, or grab a sandwich and head for a park bench on Boston Common.
-Search for Boston restaurants on the official Boston website or read more about Greater Boston’s top-rated restaurants from Boston Magazine.
+Search for Boston restaurants on the official Boston website.

 Soak in the Sporting Scene

 New Englanders love their sports — so to truly understand the region you’ll want to get a taste of it.
 No city in the USA has a more successful record in the past decade, thanks to the triumphs of the Red Sox (baseball), the Celtics (basketball), the Bruins (ice hockey) and the nearby Patriots (American football).
 Getting tickets can sometimes be challenging, but don’t fret: you’ll get the spirit while watching the game on the telly at one of the city’s many popular sports bars.
 The Sports Museum houses thousands of artifacts for sporting fans.
 You'll find it minutes from Faneuil Hall within the TD Garden complex, home to Boston's hockey and basketball teams, and major concerts.

 Learn more about New England’s gateway city: